jecki/DHParser/documentation_src/Overview.rst

 DHParser can also be run with any recent version of `pypy3`_.
-However, my own experience so far has been that while running DHParser with pypy with one and the same dataset over and over again produces a most impressive speedup, in real-world applications of DHParser (I ran a whole fascicle of different medieval latin dictionary articles through DHParser in batch-mode), pypy is a even quite a bit slower than the python-interpreter.
+However, my own experience so far has been that while running DHParser with pypy with one and the same dataset over and over again produces a most impressive speedup, in real-world applications of DHParser, pypy is a even quite a bit slower than the python-interpreter.
 (Compiling one fascicle of the medieval latin dictionary in batch mode with multiprocessing takes about three times as long with pypy3!)
 So, presently, I'd recommend staying with `Cython`_ when trying to speed-up DHParser.

-DHParser uses a variant of a recursive descent parser, a so called "pack-rat-parser", which means that it employs memoizing to cache results.
-It has been proven that this kind of parser runs in linear time, although I am not sure if the proof also accounts for the "seed and grow"-algorithm that has been implemented to support left-recursive grammars.
+DHParser uses a variant of a recursive descent parser, a so-called "pack-rat-parser", which means that it employs memoizing to cache results.
+It has been proven that this kind of parser runs in linear time, although I am not sure if this result is still valid with the "seed and grow"-algorithm that has been implemented to support left-recursive grammars.
 Other than that, you can rest assured that there will be no nasty runtime surprises as they can happen with regular-expression